top of page

 • Jan 17

-• 3 min read
+• 4 min read

 If you want to see the true state of your club’s coaching philosophy, don’t look at your Technical Director’s glossy PowerPoint.
 Look at the 17-year-old coaching your Under-8s on a rainy Tuesday night.

 When we observe youth coaches, we often fall into the trap of critiquing their tactical knowledge or their ability to set up a drill.
-But the reality is far more sobering: youth coaches are a mirror.
+However, the reality is far more sobering: youth coaches are a mirror.
 They are the living, breathing reflection of the environment we have built.
 If you see a youth coach barking orders, prioritizing the scoreboard, or "joystick coaching" every pass, you aren't just looking at an individual’s choice.
 You are looking at the end product of your club’s coaching identity and the behaviors they have absorbed from the adults around them.

 The Cycle of Learned Behavior